 Winemaker: Lukas van Loggerenberg

-Vinification: Whole-bunch pressed and left to settle overnight in stainless steel tanks.
-The next day, the juice was racked to old French oak barrels and left to ferment spontaneously.
+Vinification: Grapes were pressed whole bunch and left to settle overnight in a stainless steel tank without enzymes.
+The next day, the juice was taken to old French oak for spontaneous fermentation.
 The wine spent 10 months on its primary lees.
-No batonage, enzymes or finings.
-Minimal SO2 applied before bottling.
-Certified organic by Ecocert.
+Not batonage was done and a little SO2 was added before bottling.

 Winemakers notes: Every year, this is one of my favourite vineyard blocks to enter the cellar.
 During pressing, the cellar smells like an apple orchard in harvest time.
 The grapes naturally have unbelievable acidity and low pH – a winemaker’s dream.
-The final product is fresh and fruity yet full and rounded – perfect for pairing with a dish like snoek & patats or a hearty carbonara.
+The final product is fresh and fruity yet full and rounded.
+Pair with Lowerland pork chops with an apple’ginger sauce or freshly caught galjoen.